 The AFST calculates a score by integrating and analyzing hundreds of data elements; the score predicts the long-term likelihood of re-referral, if the referral is screened out without an investigation, or home removal, if the referral is screened in for investigation.
 The Family Screening Score provides additional information – in conjunction with clinical judgement – to assist child welfare workers make a call screening decision.
+The following publications provide a look at the development and implementation of the AFST:

 This publication consists of four documents: 1) Developing Predictive Risk Models to Support Child Maltreatment Hotline Screening Decisions: Allegheny County Methodology and Implementation; 2) Ethical Analysis: Predictive Risk Models at Call Screening for Allegheny County; 3) DHS’s response to the Ethical Analysis; and 4) Allegheny Family Screening Tool: Frequently Asked Questions.
-Together, they provide a look at the development and implementation of the AFST.

 DHS Response to Automated Inequality by Virginia Eubanks